Our rating(3.7/5)

 The interface has a universally understood layout, with some button text almost too small to read.

 We tested the software on iPad, where it is a bit slow to load when navigating between settings and the frontend till interface.
+Since our first test a few years ago, the app has become quicker.

 Image: Mobile Transaction